-No tour of Germany is complete without a look at its historic and reunited capital.
-As you enjoy the thrill of walking over what was the Wall and through the well-patched Brandenburg Gate, it's clear that history is not contained in some book; it's an exciting story of which we are a part.
+Berlin today is the nuclear fuel rod of a great nation, and no tour of Germany is complete without a look at its historic and reunited capital.
+A city of leafy boulevards, grand Neoclassical buildings, world-class art, and glitzy shopping arcades, it's vibrant with youth, energy, and an anything-goes-and-anything's-possible buzz.
+As you walk over what was the Wall and through the well-patched Brandenburg Gate, it's clear that history is not contained in some book; it's an exciting story in which we play a part.
 In Berlin, the fine line between history and current events is excitingly blurry.
-Even non-historians find Berlin captivating, lively, fun loving, all-around enjoyable — and easy on the budget.
-Explore the fun and funky neighborhoods emerging in the former East, packed with creative hipster eateries and boutiques trying to one-up each other.
-Go for a pedal or a cruise along the delightful Spree riverfront.
-In the city's world-class museums, stroll up the steps of a classical Greek temple amid rough-and-tumble ancient statuary, and peruse canvases by Dürer, Rembrandt, and Vermeer.
-Nurse a stein of brew in a rollicking beer hall, or dive into a cheap Currywurst.
-On the outskirts of town, at Potsdam, glide like a swan through the opulent halls of an imperial palace, and ponder the darkest chapter of this nation's history at the Sachsenhausen Concentration Camp Memorial.
+Even non-historians find Berlin captivating, lively, fun-loving, all-around enjoyable — and easy on the budget.
+Explore the fun and funky neighborhoods in the former East, packed with creative eateries and boutiques trying to one-up each other.
+Peruse the city's world-class museums, then pedal along the Spree riverfront before sitting down to nurse a stein of brew or dive into a cheap Currywurst.

 At a Glance

 ▲▲▲ German History Museum The ultimate swing through Germany's tumultuous story.